futreload/-au.to-.-buy.-er-lol-f.u.t_reloa.d/README.md

 # THANK YOU FOR PURCHASING!

 Installation Instrcutions are below.

 Copyright: FUT Reload 2020

 You may not share, resell or distribute this autobuyer to anyone else.
-Legal action may be taken if you do.
+Legal action may be taken if you caught doing do.